carlosjhr64/korekto/examples/Tutorial.md

 ### P is for Postulate

-`P` statements are used to introduce new facts(underivable from previous statements).
+`P` statements are used to introduce new facts(not derivable from previous statements).
 It cannot have any undefined symbols.
 ```korekto
 :if :meat :then :pudding	#P8 How can you have any pudding?